pyronaur/pyronaur.com/src/content/2022/blank-slate.md

 And so this is my blank slate.
 Here are some features:

 **Features**
-* Words written in markdown appear on page
+* Words written in markdown appear on the page
 * Alignment and Spacing is good enough
 * Font is readable
 * Fast